A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 QUILTING is popular in Italy and there are Quilting Guilds and Quilt Shows.
 The earliest known surviving European bed quilt is from late 14th century Sicily.
 Corded quilting is thought to have originated in Italy hence its other name, Italian quilting.
 Knitting and weaving is also popular.
 The Garfagnana, a mountainous region in northwest Tuscany, has long been home to a rich tradition of handweaving.

-Italy has many REPTILES and amphibians including lizards and tortoises, and turtles.
+Italy has many REPTILES and amphibians including tortoises, and turtles and lizards.
 The Sicilian Wall Lizard is only found in the Sicily and Aegadian Islands.
 The Spur-Thighed Tortoise is a tortoise subspecies of the larger Mediterranean tortoise.
-Many reptiles are native to the country and its islands..
+The Spectacled salamander is only found in the southern Apennine Range in Italy Many reptiles are native to the country and its islands..
 Italy has a variety of snakes including 7 species of poisonous snakes, all vipers, of which the Adder, the Asp Viper, the Nose Horned Viper, are the most dangerous.

 Italy has many RIVERS.
 The longest river is The Po.
 The Adige is the second-longest river and an important source of hydroelectric power and irrigation.
 The Tiber is the third longest river.
 Historically, the river has played a major role, given its passage through Rome.
 The Arno is also well-known because it passes near Pisa, the city made famous by its leaning tower.
 River cruises are popular.